HsKA-OSGIS-archive/GeoViz/README.md

 -	d3.js

 # License:
-Please refer the License file
+Please refer to the license file